Maya-Bitter/myFlix-client/README.md

 Using React, I built the client-side for a movie app called myFlix based on its existing server-side code (REST API and database) which I built in the previous Achievement: https://github.com/Maya-Bitter/movie_api

-The API and database that I built meet the information needs of myFlix users.
+The API and MongoDB database that I built meet the information needs of myFlix users.
 Now, I created the interface they’ll use when making requests to—and receiving responses from—the server-side.

 The client-side of this app will include several interface views